 Tire Drive Smart Trainers

 Tire drive trainers use the tire and wheel of your bike to turn a drum that is attached to the resistance unit.
 The bike is clamped to the trainer at the rear axle, and a cam or tensioning device is used to force a smooth drum against the tire.
-As the tire turns it rotates the drum, which is attached to the resistance unit.
-The two primary advantages of tire drive trainers are a lower price, and not needing to remove the rear wheel of your bike to use the trainer.
+As the tire turns, it rotates the drum, which is attached to the resistance unit.
+The two primary advantages of tire drive trainers are a lower price and not needing to remove your bike's rear wheel to use the trainer.
 The primary disadvantages are less accurate power measurement, need for more frequent calibration, excessive tire wear, and lack of versatility with mountain and cyclocross bikes.

-Standard trainers use wind, fluid or magnetic resistance units and are not compatible with applications like Zwift or Trainer Road.
+Standard trainers use wind, fluid, or magnetic resistance units.
 The vast majority of standard non-smart trainers are tire-drive units.
-Unless they are paired with a crank or hub based power meter you will not experience application-controlled resistance as you would with a smart trainer.
-Wind and fluid trainers have adjustable resistance based on the gear you are pedaling in or more accurately the speed of the rear wheel.
+Unless they are paired with a crank or hub-based power meter, you will not experience application-controlled resistance as you would with a smart trainer.
+Wind and fluid trainers have adjustable resistance based on the gear you are pedaling in or, more accurately, the speed of the rear wheel.
 Magnetic trainers often have wired resistance controllers that can be mounted to the handlebars, but also rely on shifting of gears for fine-tuning pedaling effort.

-The main downside to fluid as a form of resistance is poor road feel as compared to a smart trainer.
+The main downside to a fluid as a form of resistance is poor road feel as compared to a smart trainer.
 The feeling of inertia that mimics the feel of road riding is minimal.
-In general fluid trainers will rapidly spin to a stop when you stop pedaling, so gear changes must be done quickly with a minimal reduction in cadence and power; otherwise it feels as if you are pedaling in quicksand.
-Smart trainers are in general much better at mimicking road feel due to advanced algorithms that allow the flywheel to continue to rotate when pedaling stops or during gear changes.
+In general, fluid trainers will rapidly spin to a stop when you stop pedaling, so gear changes must be done quickly with a minimal reduction in cadence and power; otherwise, it feels as if you are pedaling in quicksand.
+Smart trainers are, in general, much better at mimicking road feel due to advanced algorithms that allow the flywheel to continue to rotate when pedaling stops or during gear changes.

 Making a Purchase Decision

-So you have made it this far and you are ready to buy a trainer.
-Here are a few things to consider before you click that "Buy it Now" link.
+So you have made it this far, and you are ready to buy a trainer.
+Here are a few things to consider before you click to purchase it.

 How Much Will You Use It?

 If you plan to be on the trainer every day six months out of the year, then a smart trainer is your best choice, to alleviate boredom and keep your stoke high.
-Just going to use it every once in awhile?
-Then a standard trainer might just do the trick, and save you a whole bunch of money.
+Just going to use it every once in a while?
+Then a standard trainer might do the trick and save you a whole bunch of money.

 What Bike Will You Use?

-Spending $1200 on a trainer is a big commitment.
+Spending a full gross paycheck on a trainer is a big commitment.
 Assess your needs and make a decision based on what is important to you.
-Top of the line direct drive smart trainers are amazing tools, and can truly alter your indoor experience while providing you with laboratory quality power analysis.
+Top of the line direct drive smart trainers are amazing tools that can truly alter your indoor experience while providing you with laboratory quality power analysis.
 Tire drive smart trainers offer the same level of entertainment but lack the accuracy and supreme road feel of a direct drive model, but they are half the price.
 Standard trainers are seriously lacking in the area of entertainment, but there is always YouTube.
 In the end, the addition of any indoor trainer to your training arsenal is bound to pay dividends in your spring fitness.
 Good luck and happy pedaling.